hay/haybase/README.md

 1. Check out the latest version using git

     git clone git@github.com:hay/haybase.git

+Or download the latest version as a [zipfile]

 2. Copy the 'src' directory to a directory named 'haybase' in your plugins directory